 Figure 2-1 shows the locations of the switch and jumpers.

-Table 2-1 describes the switch and jumper settings.
+Tables 2-1 and 2-2 describe the switch and jumper settings.
 Some jumper connections may be etched or cut on the board and are referred to in the table as installed or removed.

 Figure 2-1.
 Controller Configuration